yuvtorres/kaggle-diamonds/README.md

 The data supplied are three tables:

-+ diamonds_test.csv -> 10 columns included index, three of the not numeric (13449)
++ `diamonds_test.csv` -> 10 columns included index, three of the not numeric (13449)
-+ diamonds_train.csv -> 11 columns included index, three of the not numeric (40345)
++ `diamonds_train.csv` -> 11 columns included index, three of the not numeric (40345)
-+ sample_submision.csv -> two columns, one id and two the price
++ `sample_submision.csv` -> two columns, one id and two the price

 ---
 ## Preprocess

-The preprocess of the data will include: dummies generation,
+The preprocess of the data will include: dummies generation, Categorial generation, Normilization and filter the outlayers

-### Dummies generation
+### Categorical and dummy generation

+There are three variables categoricals, that were transform in dummy and categorical form: cut, color and clarity.

+With dummies and using a basic regression model we can give an order to this categories (even if we are not experts).

 ---
-## The Algorithms
+## The Models

 ---
 ## Results